TMKE/prodev-vim/README.md

 # The Essential vimrc for Developers
-This Vim configuration contains a basic setup for developers + some useful plugins, remaps and colorschemes that make Vim a lot better.
+This Vim configuration contains a basic setup for developers (a number of handy plugins, keybindings and colorschemes that make your Vim a "pro" editor).
 ## How to install
 Clone the repository:
 ```